ppenteado/ominas/docs/rst/obj/glb/glb_intersect.rst

 .. _hit
-- hit *in*
+- hit

-Array giving the indices of rays that hit the object.
+Array giving the indices of rays that hit the object in
+		the forward direction.

 .. _miss
-- miss *in*
+- miss

 Array giving the indices of rays that miss the object.

-.. _near
-- near *in*

-If set, only the "near" points are returned.
-More specifically,
-		these points correspond to the nearest along the ray from the observer to the globe.
-If the observer is exterior, these are the nearest interesections to the observer; if the observer is interior, these intersections are behind the observer.

-.. _far
+.. _back\_pts
-- far *in*
+- back\_pts

-If set, only the "far" points are returned.
-See above; if the
-		observer is exterior, these are the furthest interesections from the observer; if the observer is interior, these intersections are in front of the observer.
+		Array (nv,3,nt) of additional intersections in order of distance from the observer.